MrMadguy64/Engine/README.md

 2) 320x200x60x1C
 3) 4T, Dynamic, 80x25..160x100

 Horizontal resolutions 320 and 640 are supported with divisor 4.
-Vertial resolution 200 is supported with divisors 2, 4, 8.
+Vertial resolution 200 is supported with divisors 2..8.
+Please note: only 2, 4 and 8 are Standard - others require Compatiblity to be set to Experimental!

 EGA.drv
 1) 1, Dynamic, 320x200..640x350